 Yield: 2 cups

-Blueberries and lemon simmer on the stove until thick, delicious, and just right.
+Blueberries, lemon juice, and lemon zest simmer on the stove until thick, delicious, and just right.
 Perfect over cheesecake, ice cream, pancakes, and more.

 Ingredients